-From 2010 to Autumn Semester 2014, the number of students at the HSG rose from 6,726 to 8,020.
+From 2011 to Autumn Semester 2015, the number of students at the HSG rose from 7,126 to 8,232.
 Newcomers to the Master's Level account for a great part of the growth.
-In 2014, 42 per cent of all Master's students hold a Bachelor's degree from another university.
+2015, 44 per cent of all Master's students at the HSG hold a Bachelor's degree from another university.
 The proportion of women at the HSG continues to grow.
-In Autumn Semester 2014, a total of 2,644 women were studying at the HSG, which is tantamount to a share of 33 per cent.
-Thus the women's share in the Assessment Year is 36 per cent, at the Bachelor's Level 31 per cent, at the Master's Level 32 per cent, and at the Doctoral Level 36 per cent.
+In Autumn

-One in three students are women.
+One in three of our students are women.